TareqK/tareqk.github.io/portfolio.md

 Synopsis : Created a Plugin for Javalin that uses mithril.js to create Multi-page applications.

 The Idea for this plugin started off as a challenge : Could I write some form of a package and import system?
-Initially, I wanted to apply this to RE:DOM, as it was also a simple Hyperscript framework.
-However, After discussing with the maintainer of javalin, he adivsed me to redirect my work and do this for mithril.js, which was a better known and used Web framework.
+Initially, I wanted to apply this to RE:DOM, as it was also a simple javascript framework.
+However, After discussing with the maintainer of javalin, he advised me to redirect my work and do this for mithril.js, which was a better known and used Web framework.
 What resulted was a plugin that allowed for server-side routing and state injection, while having a strong focus on class-based design for fronted frameworks.
 The name-spaced component system I built in this plugin allows for significantly larger projects compared to JavalinVue, and the Import system allows for very small and optimized web pages to be served.
 The maintainers of Javalin have accepted this project into their org, and the project can be found [Here](https://github.com/javalin/javalinmithril) and is available on Maven Central.

 ## OpenMyMed